Unidentified woman, seated with sewing

-In contrast to this portrait of Nevin’s wife, the extensively coloured portrait featured of the woman with sewing, which is similar in colouring and inexpert execution to several others held in both public and private collections (NLA; TMAG; QVMAG; John McCullagh Collection; Lucy Batchelor Album; G.T.
+In contrast to this portrait of Nevin’s wife, the extensively coloured portrait featured of the woman with sewing, which is similar in colouring and execution to several others held in both public and private collections (NLA; TMAG; QVMAG; John McCullagh Collection; Lucy Batchelor Album; G.T.
 Harrisson Collection; Nevin Family Collections), may have as provenance the same northern Tasmanian family who coloured their family portraits after purchase (see below).

-DECOR: the shiny low chair, the table with griffin-shaped legs, tinted flowers and hair ribbons, the draped curtain, the diamond-patterned carpet, and the backdrop of a patterned patio looking out from an Italianate terrace to a vista of a meandering river, characterise this phase or aspect of Nevin’s commercial practice.
+DECOR: the shiny low chair, the table with griffin-shaped legs, tinted flowers and hair ribbons, the draped curtain, the diamond-patterned carpet, and the backdrop of a patterned patio looking out from an Italianate terrace to a vista of a cart path and meandering stream, characterise this phase or aspect of Nevin’s commercial practice.
 However, his photographic techniques varied widely between 1868 and 1880, from salt paper stereographs of ferns and landscapes, cabinet portraiture, and of course, the police mugshots – aka the “Port Arthur convicts portraits 1874” (QVMAG; NLA; SLNSW etc) for which he is mostly renowned today.

 MORE COLOURED CARTES by NEVIN from this period

 - John McPhee on Nevin in 1977 and 2007 at the QVMAG

 - Thomas Nevin’s hand-coloured convict photographs

 - Red and violet: the impact of Brewster stereoscopy

 - Nevin’s portraits of children gifted to the Duke 1868

 - Woman at table: Nevin’s studio decor and tinting